Pound slips vs dollar, tracks euro lower on debt doubts

 Downward pressure has also increased after minutes from the latest Bank of England policy meeting released last week flagged a greater readiness to ease monetary policy more.

-This would be negative for sterling, as it would require the Bank to print pounds and flood the market with the currency, swamping demand.
+This would be negative for sterling, as it would require the BoE to print pounds and flood the market with the currency, swamping demand.

 "We still have QE looking like a possible outcome in the UK in October or November, along with a challenging fiscal environment, which could be negative for sterling," said Audrey Childe-Freeman, currency strategist at JPMorgan Private Bank.